exercism/awk/exercises/practice/list-ops/.docs/instructions.append.md

 ### How function parameters are passed

 Array parameters are passed **by reference**.
 Changes to the array made in the function are visible in the caller.

 Non-array parameters are passed **by value**.

 For _untyped_ parameters, it depends on what the function does with them:
 - if the function initializes it as an array, then it becomes a parameter passed by reference,
 - if the function initializes it as a scalar value (a number or a string), then it is not a reference.

 Full details are in the manual in [Passing Function Arguments by Value Or by Reference][pass-by].

 #### Local variables

+Function scoped (local) variables can be created by using "pass by value" parameters.
-"Pass by value" parameters is how to achieve local variables in a function.
-It is not an error to pass fewer values to a function than the number of listed parameters; the excess parameters are "untyped" until they get used.
+It is not an error to pass fewer values to a function than the number of listed parameters;
+the excess parameters are "untyped" until they get used.
 They are available to be assigned scalar values in the function that are not stored in the global namespace.

 - If you assign a scalar value to a parameter, that is local to the function.
 - If you assign a scalar to a variable **not** named in the parameter list, that variable is global.

 By convention, in the function signature the expected parameters appear first followed by some whitespace and then the local parameters.
 An example:

 ```awk
 function add(a, b,    total) {